roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 }
 ```

-Also, you can achieve an outlined affect by simply turning off the fill via CSS:
+You'll also be able to achieve an outlined affect by simply turning off the fill and applying a stroke via CSS:

 ```css
 .filled-instance-off {